 - Protection against neurodegeneration diseases; Alzheimer’s and Parkinson’s

-Back in 2012, there was an excellent documentary called Eat, Fast, and Live Longer.
-Michael Mosley investigated the research behind calorie restriction, fasting, and aging.
+In 2012, there was an excellent documentary called Eat, Fast, and Live Longer.
+Michael Mosley investigated research behind calorie restriction, fasting, and aging.

 To speed up the onset of Alzheimer’s disease, the researchers put Fructose in their drinking water.
-The mice on the high sugar diet without being fasted developed the disease earlier than the mice that were fasted!
+The mice on the high sugar diet who were not on the fasting diet developed the disease earlier than the mice that were fasted!

-Prolonged fasting can be dangerous to one’s health, especially to the heart.
-In one study conducted on rats, they showed that every-other-day fasting caused diastolic dysfunction The heart became stiff and did not relax properly.
+Prolonged fasting can also be dangerous to your health.
+In one study conducted on rats, they showed that every-other-day fasting caused diastolic dysfunction. where the heart became stiff and did not relax properly.
 They also showed that fasting caused a reduction in systolic pumping capacity.

 So, if you’re thinking about doing a fasting diet, my advice would be to be careful with prolonged fasts.
-One day is totally fine and will not hurt you.
-There is no need for 1-week fasts.
+One day is totally fine and will not hurt you and there is no need for 1-week fasts.

 4. Diano S, Farr SA, Benoit SC, McNay EC, da Silva I, Horvath B, Gaskin FS, Nonaka N, Jaeger LB, Banks WA, Morley JE, Pinto S, Sherwin RS, Xu L, Yamada KA, Sleeman MW, Tschöp MH, Horvath TL (March 2006).
 “Ghrelin controls hippocampal spine synapse density and memory performance”.
 Nat.
 Neurosci.
 9 (3): 381–8. doi:10.1038/nn1656.
 PMID 16491079